Cosmetics to Hong Kong

 In some cases, retailers, such as Sa Sa, Bonjour, Nest Beauty and Meka may also play the role as importers to import products directly from suppliers, bypassing the need for intermediaries.

 Importers and retailers in Hong Kong will often seek exclusivity to secure brand/product uniqueness and avoid price competition, given the relatively small market size.

 Austrade has launched a video insight to provide you with first-hand perspectives from experts in the market.
 This video provides advice on the latest market trends and tactics to be used in Hong Kong and China.

 Hong Kong is a highly media-influenced market.
 Traditional television or print advertising are key marketing tools as are online channels.
 Beauty and health product reviews often occupy many pages in various newspaper and magazines.

-Aside from this, social media is increasingly popular, including blogs, beauty forums and Facebook are key influencers to consumers’ purchasing decisions.
+Social media is increasingly popular.
+Blogs, beauty forums and Facebook have significant influence over consumers’ purchasing decisions.
 Beauty Exchange, Elle and She Critiques are popular beauty websites.
 In Hong Kong, digital marketing, such as creating a Facebook page and using interactive online games, has become an effective interactive way for brands to communicate with potential consumers.
 Weibo is China’s most popular social network, where Facebook is generally not accessible.